nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-02-20-windows-azure-training-kit/index.md

 ---
+title: Windows Azure Training Kit
+date: 2009-02-20
+author: MrHinsh
 id: "136"
-title: "Windows Azure Training Kit"
-date: "2009-02-20"
-tags:
-  - "azure"
-  - "tfs"
-  - "tools"
-  - "wpf"
-coverImage: "metro-cloud-azure-link-3-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "windows-azure-training-kit"
+slug: windows-azure-training-kit
 aliases:
 - /blog/windows-azure-training-kit
+tags:
+- azure
+- tfs
+- tools
+- wpf
+coverImage: metro-cloud-azure-link-3-1.png

 ---

 Microsoft has just released a new [Training Kit](http://go.microsoft.com/fwlink/?LinkID=130354)  for [Windows Azure](http://www.microsoft.com/azure/windowsazure.mspx) that updates the one released at the PDC.
 Not since [Windows Communication Foundation](http://wcf.netfx3.com "Windows Communication Foundation") and WPF have I been so exited about a new technology, but [Windows Azure](http://www.microsoft.com/azure/windowsazure.mspx) is it.